 Click > Scan QR Code to save it to your 1Password item.
 1Password can then fill your one-time passwords any time you need to sign in to that site.

 To see a list of your accounts, click All Accounts.

 To see everything, click All Accounts.
 To see only the items for a specific account, click All Vaults under the name of the account you want.

 To set which vaults are included when you view All Accounts, click and choose Settings, then select Accounts & Vaults and adjust the vaults.

 Watchtower tells you about password breaches and other security problems on the websites you have saved in 1Password.

 If any of your items require action, you’ll see an alert banner with more information at the top of the item in 1Password.

 When you’re done using 1Password in your browser, you can lock it.
-To lock 1Password, click > Lock 1Password.
+To lock 1Password, click and choose Lock 1Password.

 Manage your settings

-To manage your settings, click > Settings.
-You’ll be able to:
+To manage your settings, click and choose Settings.
+You’ll be able to manage: